The Steam museum has a comprehensive collection of steam related exhibits including two Fowler traction engines, an 8hp and a 5hp.

 Steam Up Days

-The Steam Museum has a Steam Up day on the 1st Sunday in the month (except mid winter) and every Sunday during January.
+The Steam Museum has a Steam Up day on the 1st Sunday in the month (except mid winter).
 On Steam Up days free rides are given on the trailer pulled by the traction engine and on the bush tramway.

 Special Steam days can be arranged for interested groups and tours.